sonamsamdupkhangsar/token-filter/README.md

 This is a security library to validate JWT token issued by a spring-authorization-server that implements OAuth 2.1 and OpenID Connect 1.0 specifications.

 ## Use case
-This library is used for securing access to api endpoints and also allowing access to certain health endpoints without requiring access-tokens.
+This library is used for securing access to api endpoints and also allowing access to certain health endpoints that shouldn't require access-tokens.

-## Workflow of Decoding a Jwt string token
-The endpoints are assesed for jwt validation using the jwt issuer endpoints as defined in the configuration.

  ## Building package
  `mvn -s settings.xml clean package`